jkulawik/blog/_drafts/discord-alternative.md

 or in order to raise their limit

 In other words, my search stems from future-proofing, data privacy paranoia and annoyance with emoji limitations.
+There's also the minor gripe of sound missing from screen sharing on Linux, an issue which has been around for years and nothing is being done about it.

 Finding an alternative to the powerhouse that Discord is comes with a set of tough challenges:
 * Convincing other users to start using something else, but that's a whole other can of worms.